LM - Light Microscopy Definitions

 Explanation of colour codes and numbers on objectives

-Example objective appearence:
+Example objective appearance:

 • Coloured ring